 3. basic parser

-Section titled “Removing useless tokens”We don’t need all tokens, so let’s filter them.
-Implement a function in main.rs that will filter out:
+Section titled “Removing Useless Tokens”We don’t need all tokens, so let’s filter some of them out.
+Implement a function

 ⚠️ Implementation